 Steve Lawson has over 35 years in security and risk management, from policing and military service to senior aviation security roles.
-At Qantas, he coordinated the security response to September 11, led operations after the Bali bombings, created the airline's air freight security policy and was seconded to help establish Australia's Air Marshal program.
+At Qantas, he coordinated the on-site security response to September 11, led operations after the Bali bombings, created the airline's air freight security policy and was seconded to help establish Australia's Air Marshal program.
 Since co-founding Paradym in 2006, he has led security reviews for airports, government agencies and corporations across Australia, South-East Asia, the Middle East and the Pacific.

 Annette brings over 25 years in technology sales.
 She is a Chartered Accountant, Certified Management Accountant and Graduate of the Australian Institute of Company Directors, with a Master of Economics.
 Annette manages Paradym's client relationships and sales operations.